 Furthermore, if you squint you can plot out your route to the local Algar waterfalls which are a stunning addition to your visit.

-Head further into the Alicante region’s mountainous landscape and you will come across the jewel in its crown, Biar.
+Head further into the Costa Blanca’s mountainous landscape and you will come across the jewel in its crown, Biar.